 Mission: To provide quality, relevant outreach and continuing education programs and services to the people of Comal County.

-The Texas A&M AgriLife Extension Service educational programs are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
+Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.
 We work with other Extension offices through the Texas A&M University System, the United States Department of Agriculture, and the County Commissioners’ Courts of Texas Cooperating and are a member of the Texas A&M University System and its statewide Agriculture Program.

 To find us: From Loop 337 and Hwy 46 in New Braunfels, take Hwy 46 west 4.5 miles.
 Turn left into the Moe Schwab Recycling Center.
 Stay on Resource Drive past the Recycling Center.
 Our office is the blue two-story building on the left, just past the wooden fence.
 Our office hours are Monday through Friday, 8 a.m. to noon and 1:00 to 5:00 p.m.
 We are CLOSED from noon to 1:00 each day!